Cancer Advocacy Coalition of Canada Provides New Insights into Current Cancer Landscape

 Health professionals have played a key role in transforming opinions about tobacco use.
 One might wonder what role health professionals ought to adopt in treating patients' tobacco dependence during their hospitalization.
 Research found that assistance with smoking cessation is not consistently offered during hospitalization.
 There is an organizational responsibility to adopt a system-wide approach for treating tobacco dependence given that smoking restrictions require patients leave the hospital property to smoke.
 There might be a role for Accreditation Canada to play in changing how tobacco dependence is treated within hospitals.

 Additional Highlights from the 2011-2012 Report Card

 This year's Report Card again takes a close look at the patient perspective on cancer care in Canada and the role of patient advocacy.
 A section on living with cancer features stories from seven Canadians who share information and experiences living with bladder cancer, brain tumours, lymphoma, melanoma, pancreatic cancer and sarcoma cancer.
 Articles on prostate screening, complementary care, pCODR, disparities in access and the HPV vaccine complete the Report Card.

 About the Cancer Advocacy Coalition of Canada (CACC)

-The Cancer Advocacy Coalition of Canada (CACC) is a registered, non-profit cancer group dedicated to citizen advocacy.
+The Cancer Advocacy Coalition of Canada (CACC) is a registered, non-profit cancer group dedicated to citizen advocacy, public education, policy research and evaluation of cancer system performance.
 The CACC operates on unrestricted grants based on guidelines that ensure the organization's autonomy.
-For more information, or to view and download the 2009-2010 Report Card on Cancer in Canada, visit the CACC's website at www.canceradvocacy.ca.
+For more information, or to view and download the 2011-2012 Report Card on Cancer in Canada, visit the CACC's website at www.canceradvocacy.ca.